 There are two standalone OVP providers that stand head and shoulders above the rest:

-Comparing the two: Facebook video statistics put the amount of Facebook videos watched at 100M hours per day (Recode), while Business Insider reports that YouTube earns roughly 6 times that amount (650M hours).
+Comparing the two: Facebook video statistics put the amount of Facebook videos watched at 100M hours per day (Omnicore, 2020), while Render Forest reports that YouTube earns roughly 10 times that amount (1 Billion hours).
 So tailor the length of you videos to user behavioral data.

 And then the rest, there are many hundred OVPs, each with specific strengths and weaknesses.
 Here are a few of the leaders:

-3. Instagram = At >700 million people worldwide, a strong community of visual (capture and share) storytellers with live-stream video, video streams, photos.
-From a business perspective, >5 million businesses worldwide “tell their stories at the centre of visual discovery”.
+3. Instagram - At >1 billion people worldwide, a strong community of visual (capture and share) storytellers with live-stream video, video streams, photos.
+As the 6th largest social media platform, globally, 89% of Instagram users are located from outside the US.
+From a business perspective, >5 million businesses worldwide “tell their stories at the center of visual discovery”.

-4. Periscope = Twitter’s live-streaming video app (to deal with Meerkat), was late to the game (launched 02.2015).
+6. Periscope - Twitter’s live-streaming video app (to deal with Meerkat), was late to the game (launched 02.2015).
+However, Periscope has a much bigger share in the all-important 16-through-24 age as compared to Meerkat (Omnicore, 2020).
 It allows people to live-broadcast via their Twitter feeds.
 Keyvon Beykpour, Periscope’s co-founder noted: “We think we’re building a teleportation product,”.
 Technically very well reviewed.

-7. Wistia = Built specifically for businesses to grow their brand awareness, attract new and maintain existing customers.
+9. Wistia - Software built specifically for businesses to grow their brand awareness, attract new and maintain existing customers.
 Wistia has a library and blog feature with lots of great tutorials.
 Videos are easy to track marketing performance, built-in analytics and video marketing tools providing detailed statistics and measurements of engagement online.
 Cost: $25/month for 25 videos!
 Globally, the delivery network (>150,000 servers worldwide) provides viewers great playback experience.